If you have any other questions please get in touch

 Practical subjects may ask for a portfolio of work or evidence of playing a competitive sport.

 At Hutton we only offer A levels.
 Most students choose to study 3 subjects, but you can choose to study a 4th.
-Take a look through our Course Guide to see what subjects you are interested in.
+Take a look through our Sixth Form Prospectus to see what subjects you are interested in.

 All our year 12 students will also complete an Extended Project Qualification (EPQ).
 This is an independent research project which you will complete during your form period.
 An EPQ is worth half an A level in UCAS points and is very beneficial when applying for universities, apprenticeships or jobs.

 You can make changes to your subjects until October during year 12.
-If you have chosen to take four subject, you can drop down to three at any time.
+If you have chosen to take four subjects, you can drop down to three at any time.

-The first thing you need to do is complete our online application form here.
+The first thing you need to do is complete our online application form, this will be available from 19th October 2023.
+The deadline to complete this is 18th February 2024.

 Once you have returned your application we will arrange an interview with you.
 Where possible we try to arrange a visit to your school for this, however there may be times we ask you to come to Hutton instead.